plot_crisk creates visualizations of cumulative risks.

 A cumulative risk increment is computed for

-an interval ranging from x_from
+an interval ranging from x_from to x_to.

-If risk values for x_from
+If risk values for x_from or x_to are not provided

-(i.e., in x
+(i.e., in x and y),

-a curve is fitted to predict y
+a curve is fitted to predict y by x

-(by fit_curve = TRUE
+(by fit_curve = TRUE).

 Note that naive interpretations allow for both overestimation (e.g., reading off population values) and underestimation (e.g., reading off future risk increases without re-scaling to remaining population).

-For instructional purposes, plot_crisk
+For instructional purposes, plot_crisk provides

 options for showing/hiding various elements required